Summer activities at Hungry Jack Lodge Resort & Campground, Gunflint Trail & BWCA.

 Perhaps you don’t feel like venturing out away from the lodge.
 No problem.
 There’s plenty to do right at Hungry Jack Lodge.
 Sunbathe on your own cabin deck, private dock or on the lawn by the sand beach.
 Take a dip in the crystal clear waters at our sand swimming beach, complete with swim raft.
 Kids can play in the sand box or on the playground equipment.
 Pitch some horseshoes, use the sauna or just sit and relax and soak in the beauty of Hungry Jack Lake.

-The Staff at Hungry Jack Lodge & Campground is here to help, guide and assist you in making your vacation whatever you want it to be.
-Please see our services page for information on rentals of pontoon boats, canoes, or motorboats and other equipment to help you enjoy the best season of the year.
+The staff at Hungry Jack Lodge & Campground is here to help, guide and assist you in making your vacation whatever you want it to be.
+Please see our services page for information on rentals of pontoon boats, canoes, motorboats and other equipment to help you enjoy the best season of the year.

 BWCA Visitor Information